 This well-rounded approach does not always receive attention because of today’s tendency for athletes to be more specialized in their respective sports.

 There are still many coaches that encourage athletes to play their sport all year round.
-This idea, which I’ve spoken on before here, can stunt their athletic development, create athlete burnout, and put the athlete at increased risk of injury if their sole focus and movement output.
-This is due in large part to the lack of movement variability.
+This idea, which I’ve spoken to before, can stunt athletic development, create athlete burnout, and put the athlete at increased risk of injury if their sole focus and movement output is predominantly specialized.
+This is due, in large part, to the lack of movement variability.

 How can athletes combat this?
 There are a couple of options available.
 The easiest is simply to play multiple sports throughout the year until it is absolutely required that they choose one sport.
 This should not happen until roughly their mid-teens, though.

 The other option, which may be more viable and flexible for continued training in their main sport, is working with qualified strength and conditioning coaches that understand youth long-term development and the demands and qualities of in-season vs off-season training.